GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 to a script
 registering with script-fu-register-filter.

-GMIP enables the menu item of your script when the user has selected an image of the declared image type (aka mode e.g. Grayscale) and has selected as many drawables as you have declared for multi-layer capability.
+GIMP enables the menu item of your script when the user has selected an image of the declared image mode, e.g. *Grayscale*, and has selected as many drawables (layers/masks/channels) as you have declared for multi-layer capability.

-#### Multi-layer capabilily
+#### Declaring multi-layer capabilily

-script-fu-register-filter has an argument "multilayer-capability".
+*Script-fu-register-filter* has an argument "multilayer-capability".
-Some documents may refer to the argument as "drawable arity."
+(Some documents may refer to the argument as "drawable arity.")
+The argument declares the capability of the plugin for processing multiple drawables (usually layers.)
-The argument follows the "image types" argument and precedes the argument triples that declare formally the "other" arguments of your plugin.
+The argument follows the "image types" argument, which declares the capability of the plugin to process various image modes.

-Here is an abbreviated example:
+Here is an example:

     (script-fu-register-filter "script-fu-test-sphere-v3"
       "Sphere v3..."